Multilingual portals

 With meta tags, information for web servers, browsers, and automatic search programs on the internet can be provided.
 Meta tags are HTML tags that describe the contents of an HTML page.
 Search engines will, with the help of meta tags, create entries in their databases or calculate weightings in a list of hits.

-INTREXX GmbH Assumes no liability for errors made while editing meta tags.
+INTREXX GmbH accepts no liability for incorrect changes to meta tags.

 Defined meta tags